Østerbrogade: Early urbanization, 1850–1900

-In 1858, Mozart Waagepetersen began the transformation of the Rosendal estate intowhat is now known as the Rosenvænget neighbourhood of single-family detached homes.
+In 1858, Mozart Waagepetersen began the transformation of the Rosendal estate into what is now known as the Rosenvænget neighbourhood of single-family detached homes.

 The mineral water factory Sødring & Co. relocated to Østerbrogade No. 47 (now No. 70) in 1886.
 The company was established at Tabenshave in Christianshavn in 1855.
 It was later moved to Kompagnistræde 20 before constructing the new factory on Østerbrogade.

 St. James' Church was built just north of Brumleby from 1872 to 1878.
 It was the first church in the emerging Østerbro district.

 20th century

 The corner of Østerbrogade and Sortedam Dossering, 1950.
-Modepalæet is seen in the centre of the picture.
+Modepalæet is seen in the centre.